Robert M Tomlin

 Robert Michael Tomlin is the Vice Chairman of Lepercq de Neuflize Asia.
 He has been Singapore Repertory Theatre’s Chairman since September 1996.

-He is presently Chairman of Design Singapore Council, and serves as a Director of listed Olam International Ltd, Singapore Management University, Lasalle College for the Arts, and the Yong Siew Toh Conservatory of Music.
-He has lived in Singapore for over 26 years, and spent most of his professional career in international banking.
+He is presently Chairman of Design Singapore Council and serves as a Director of listed Olam International Ltd, Singapore Management University, Lasalle College of the Arts, and the Yong Siew Toh Conservatory of Music.
+He has lived in Singapore for over 26 years and spent most of his professional career in international banking.

 Board of Directors:

 Peter A Allen is an Executive Director of the Pacific Century Group.
 Peter is a Chartered Accountant who first moved to Singapore in 1984.